 Students accepted and enrolled in a particular program of study who seek to pursue another program of study must meet the requirements for admission to the new program.
-They should also complete the necessary curriculum change form available at the Office of Admissions, then see their advisor for an updated plan of study.
+They should also complete the necessary curriculum change form available at the Office of Admissions.
+An updated plan of study may be obtained from CVCC's web site.
 Students who change their program of study will follow the program requirements of the catalog current at the time of the program of study change.